offchan42/machine-learning-curriculum/README.md

 * [FloydHub](https://www.floydhub.com/) a Heroku for Deep Learning (You focus on the model, they'll deploy)
 * [Lobe](https://lobe.ai/) a drag-and-drop tool for machine learning
 * [comet.ml](https://www.comet.ml/) Comet lets you track code, experiments, and results on ML projects.
 It’s fast, simple, and free for open source projects.
-* [MLflow](https://mlflow.org/) MLflow (currently in beta) is an open source platform to manage the ML lifecycle, including experimentation, reproducibility and deployment.
-It currently offers three components: MLflow Tracking, MLflow Projects, MLflow Models.
 * [wav2letter++](https://code.fb.com/ai-research/wav2letter/) Open sourcing wav2letter++, the fastest state-of-the-art speech system, and flashlight, an ML library going native
 * [Ludwig](https://github.com/uber/ludwig) Ludwig is a toolbox built on top of TensorFlow that allows to train and test deep learning models without the need to write code.
 It's by Uber team.
 * [spektral](https://github.com/danielegrattarola/spektral/) A Python framework for relational representation learning in Keras

-### Machine Learning in Production
+### Life Cycle

 Libraries that help you develop/debug/deploy the model in production.
 There is more to ML than training the model.
 * https://github.com/iterative/cml Continuous Machine Learning (CML) is an open-source library for implementing continuous integration & delivery (CI/CD) in machine learning projects.
 Use it to automate parts of your development workflow, including model training and evaluation, comparing ML experiments across your project history, and monitoring changing datasets.
 * https://github.com/creme-ml/creme Python library for **online machine learning**.
 All the tools in the library can be updated with a single observation at a time, and can therefore be used to learn from streaming data.
 * https://github.com/aimhubio/aim A super-easy way to record, search and compare 1000s of ML training runs
+* https://github.com/Netflix/metaflow Metaflow is a human-friendly Python library that helps scientists and engineers build and manage real-life data science projects.
+Metaflow was originally developed at Netflix.
+* [MLflow](https://mlflow.org/) MLflow (currently in beta) is an open source platform to manage the ML lifecycle, including experimentation, reproducibility and deployment.
+It currently offers three components: MLflow Tracking, MLflow Projects, MLflow Models.

 ### Data Storage